Understanding torch.nn.functional: A Comprehensive Guide

 - Use

-to verify gradients. - Print intermediate tensor shapes (
+torch.autograd.gradcheckto verify gradients. - Print intermediate tensor shapes (

-). - Enable anomaly detection:pythonCopytorch.autograd.set_detect_anomaly(True)
+print(tensor.shape)). - Enable anomaly detection:pythonCopytorch.autograd.set_detect_anomaly(True)

 ✅ People Also Ask (FAQ)

-1. What’s the difference between torch.nn
+1. What’s the difference between torch.nn and torch.nn.functional?

-2. When should I use F
+2. When should I use F instead of nn?

 - Use

-for custom layers, research, or dynamic architectures. - Use
+Ffor custom layers, research, or dynamic architectures. - Use

-for standard layers in predefined models.
+nnfor standard layers in predefined models.

 3. How do I apply dropout correctly?